Quansight/Quansight-website/how-to-publish-a-new-blog-post.md

 Every post is a `.md` or [`.mdx` file](https://mdxjs.com/docs/using-mdx/).
-The `posts` directory also contains a [`categories.json` file](./apps/labs/posts/categories.json) containing the posts categories.
+The `posts` directory also contains a [`categories.json` file](./apps/labs/posts/categories.json) containing the posts categories, which are displayed as category filters on the labs.quansight.org/blog index page.
 For more details about `.mdx` please see <https://mdxjs.com/> and
 <https://github.com/hashicorp/next-mdx-remote>.

-The `categories.json` file is also used for displaying category filters on the `/blog` page.

 - [How to publish a new blog post](#how-to-publish-a-new-blog-post)
   - [Step-by-step instructions 📝](#step-by-step-instructions-)